rafaelvictor01/rafaelvictor01/README.md

 ✅ I study Information Systems at IFMG - Sabará.

-✅ I've been working as a developer since 2019.
+✅ I've been working as a developer since 2019. (*But, typically, enterprises provide corporate accounts on github.
+So... my personal repository is not always updated* 😅)

 <div align="right">